auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 ## Steps

-1. Enable a Connection for your Application: Configure a source of users for your new application.
+1. [Enable a Connection for your Application](#enable-a-connection-for-your-application): Configure a source of users for your new application.
-2. Create a Test User: Associate a test user with your source of users.
+2. [Create a Test User](#create-a-test-user): Associate a test user with your new connection.
-3. Register the API with Auth0
+3. [Register a proxy API in Auth0](#register-a-proxy-api-in-auth0): Register a proxy API to represent your actual APIs.
-4. Configure the Auth0 API
+4. [Configure permissions for the proxy API](#configure-permissions-for-the-proxy-API): Create the permission levels that will allow the proxy API to represent multiple APIs.
-5. Grant access to the Auth0 API
+5. Grant access to the proxy API:

-### Enable a connection for your Application
+## Enable a connection for your Application

 You will need a source of users for your newly-registered application, so you will need to configure a [Connection](/identityproviders).
-For the purposes of this sample, we'll create a simple [Database Connection](/connections/database) that asks only for the user's email address and a password.
+For the purpose of this sample, we'll create a simple [Database Connection](/connections/database) that asks only for the user's email address and a password.

 1. Navigate to the [Auth0 Dashboard](${manage_url}), and click on [Connections > Database](${manage_url}/#/connections/database) in the left-hand nav.
 Click **Create DB Connection**.
 2. The **Create DB Connection** window will open.
 Provide a **Name** for your Connection, and click **Create** to proceed.